weaponz326/nr-web/README.md

 ## netRink project structure

-Each netRink suite is implemented as a standalone angular project, with all the projects being in one angular environment.
+Each netRink suite is implemented as a standalone angular application, with all the applications being in one angular project.
-This allows the all the applications to share the same node modules and dependancies.
+This allows all the applications to share the same node modules and dependancies.

 npm commands that target a specific project should be run with the option `--project=project_name`.